jdegand/rest-countries-api-with-color-theme-switcher/README.md

 - Margin/Padding issues noticeable on dark mode
 - Accessibility
 - API changed and now requires an api key.
 I deleted my gh-pages branch and removed the link.
-- Apparently, the original restcountries api has been cloned and is active again.
-I may try and get this working again.
+- The original restcountries api has been cloned and is active again.
+The name, currency, and languages properties have changed.
+- NumericCode was removed - used it for key value - could add nanoid - used population and name as quick replacement
+- Could look into updating packages ie React 18
+- Issue when a flag is mainly white (Pakistan) on light mode where a border would help.
+Need border conditionally.

 ### Useful resources